jjeffchung/Swift-/README.md

 # Swift-
-A collection of Swift 3.0 programs from my CS212 iPhone Programming class at CCSF
+A collection of Swift 3.0 programs from my iPhone Application Programming courses at City College of San Francisco.

 1) Click Count program
 - Enables the user to increment, decrement, clear and reset the counter label with respective UI buttons.